catalyst-cooperative/open-energy-data-for-all/profiles/learner-profiles.md

 #### Background knowledge and skills:

-    Proficient in writing Python scripts using Pandas Uses Git to manage his code locally
+* Proficient in writing Python scripts using Pandas
+* Uses Git to manage his code locally
-    Can install software using conda and write his own environment files
+* Can install software using conda and write his own environment files

 #### Goals:

-    Debug unexpected problems in existing pipeline
+* Debug unexpected problems in existing pipeline
-    Specify his pipeline’s software requirements so that others can run it Publish his pipeline on his Github repository for broader research use
+* Specify his pipeline’s software requirements so that others can run it
+* Automate download of input data so that others can easily access the raw data
+* Version his input data so that others running his pipeline can exactly reproduce his results

 ## Saul R. Panel